-There are only two new projects shown in Fig 11, GC (Gathering Centre) -14 and Sabriya GC-24, according to OPEC's upstream investment plans.
-The Al Khafhi expansion (NZ) was a potential project but as stated in the previous section on Saudi Arabia, it is no longer shown on Aramco's project schedule.
-GC-14 is only contributing 0.07 mbd capacity and GC-24 was originally scheduled for 2008, according to OPEC, but it is now been delayed until 2010.
-Project Kuwait, costing \$US8.5 billion, which has been discussed in Kuwaiti parliament for ten years has still not been approved as of October 4, 2007.
+There are only two new projects shown in Fig 11, Project Kuwait Phase 1 and Sabriya GC-24, according to Wikipedia Oil Megaprojects.
+Project Kuwait, costing \$US8.5 billion, which has been discussed in Kuwaiti parliament for ten years has still not been officially approved as of February 5, 2008.
 This extensive delay probably means that Project Kuwait's key assets are difficult reservoirs similar to heavy oil which will comprise a large part of Kuwait's future oil production.

 The unsubstantiated production targets of the Kuwait Oil Company (KOC) are partly explained in their publication, The Kuwaiti Digest, on KOC's website.
 The Jan-Mar 2006 issue stated that the KOC's production target is 4 mbd, up 1.5 mbd from their current 2.5 mbd production at that time.
 However, the only significant project mentioned is the \$US8.5 billion Project Kuwait which aims to raise production by only 0.37 mbd, over a 20 year period, which is small relative to the required 1.5 mbd increase.
 The Jul-Sep 2007 issue stated that "There may be surprises for our general readers - that we cannot reach our 4 million barrels per day strategy for 2020 without unlocking the potential partnerships of International Oil Companies (IOC)."
 In other words, the KOC is struggling to increase their output without assistance from the IOCs.
-However, even if an agreement can be made with the IOCs to start Project Kuwait and identify other projects, the time to first oil could be several years which means that decline rate in Fig 11 may only be a little less than forecast and that the minor peak of 2006 would not be exceeded.
+However, even if an agreement can be made with the IOCs to start Project Kuwait and identify other projects, the time to first oil could be several years which means that decline rate in Fig 11 may only be a little